Infinispan Embedding Store

 How It Works

-The Infinispan extension registers a Protobuf schema to define an indexable entity with a vector field.
+The Infinispan extension registers a Protobuf schema to define indexable entities with vector and metadata fields.
 For example, for a dimension of 384, the following schema is generated and registered:

 /**